teampears/studious-adventure/Report/report-draft.md

 - Maybe there is a potential of adding a chatbot to the website
   - Users can get the needed help faster
 - Adding an optional feature for placing automatic bookings/orders
-  - for example, every 2 weeks a booking order will be placed and a nofication sent to the user reminding them of their order
+  - for example, every 2 weeks a booking order will be placed and a notification is sent to the user reminding them of their order
   - users can cancel this anytime or change their default info
 ---
 # WordPress Development